AInstein: Can LLMs Solve Research Problems From Parametric Memory Alone?: Methodology

 \section{Methodology}

 We present \textsc{AInstein}, a framework for evaluating whether large language models (LLMs) can act as autonomous scientific problem-solvers.
-The framework is designed to (1) extract concise research problems from scientific abstracts, and (2) test whether solver agents can propose technically valid solutions through iterative refinement.
-Our approach formalizes this process as a structured pipeline with nested critique loops, which has been shown to improve LLMs' problem-solving capability~\citep{shinn2023reflexion,madaan2023self}.
+The framework tasks solver agents with proposing technically valid solutions to research problems through iterative refinement with nested critique loops, which has been shown to improve LLMs’ problem-solving capability~\citep{shinn2023reflexion,madaan2023self}.
+We evaluate models behaviorally, by the solutions they produce, rather than by probing internal representations, as probing techniques~\citep{longpre2021entity,turner2023steering} can reveal what knowledge a model encodes, but cannot tell us whether the model can deploy that knowledge to solve a research problem end-to-end.